-Louisiana Gov. John Bel Edwards leads GOP challenger Eddie Rispone with most runoff votes counted
+Louisiana Gov. John Bel Edwards projected to win second term, beating GOP's Rispone

-Louisiana Democrat Gov. John Bel Edwards held a narrow lead over Republican challenger Eddie Rispone in Saturday's gubernatorial runoff, with more than 91 percent of the state's precincts reporting.
+Louisiana Democrat Gov. John Bel Edwards was projected to win a second term by defeating Republican challenger Eddie Rispone in Saturday's runoff election, a result certain to rattle Republicans as they look ahead to 2020.

-With more than 1.4 million votes cast, Edwards led Rispone by just over 9,300 votes in what was expected to be a close race that has drawn President Trump's close attention.
+The Associated Press called the race for Edwards, Louisiana's only Democratic statewide elected official, with 96 percent of precincts reporting and the incumbent leading Rispone by more than 19,300 votes out of more than 1.45 million votes cast.

+The result will come as a major disappointment to President Trump, who was eager to see Rispone regain the Louisiana governorship for the GOP, particularly after Kentucky Republican Gov. Matt Bevin was defeated by Democrat Andy Beshear 11 days ago.
+Trump made three trips to Louisiana to rally his supporters against Edwards, an effort that motivated not only conservative Republicans but also powered a surge in anti-Trump and black voter turnout that helped Edwards.

+Trump won Louisiana by 20 percentage points in the 2016 election and is likely to win the state again in 2020.
+But the results there and in Kentucky will raise questions among Republican lawmakers about the strength of the president's coattails as he seeks reelection.

-Trump is eager to see Rispone regain the governorship for the GOP, particularly after Kentucky Republican Gov. Matt Bevin was defeated by Democrat Andy Beshear 11 days ago.
-The president put in a vigorous plug for Rispone on Twitter shortly after the polls opened, reminding locals to "Get out and VOTE for @EddieRispone to be your next Gov!”
+The president put in a vigorous plug for Rispone on Twitter shortly after the polls opened Saturday, reminding locals to "Get out and VOTE for @EddieRispone to be your next Gov!”
 In another tweet, Trump provided a link to polling locations and said: “LOUISIANA, VOTE @EddieRispone TODAY!
 He will be a great governor!”

-Rispone was not among the top-tier candidates GOP leaders hoped would challenge Edwards.
-The 70-year-old owner of a Baton Rouge industrial contracting company had never run for office and had little name recognition.
+Edwards was helped when Louisiana's top-tier GOP officials decided against running for the seat.
+Rispone, the 70-year-old owner of a Baton Rouge industrial contracting company, had never run for office and had little name recognition.
 He hitched his entire candidacy to Trump, introducing himself in ads that focused on support for the president.

-A FiveThirtyEight average of recent polls shows Edwards holding an average lead of about two percent.
-Should Rispone pull off the victory, Republicans would certainly hail the win as proof of Trump’s pulling power in the red state, which he most recently visited Thursday.

-"This Saturday, the eyes of history are looking down on the great people of Louisiana," Trump told rallygoers Thursday in Bossier City.
-"It's a close one.
-You gotta vote on Saturday.
-You're gonna have a great Republican governor."
+Rispone poured more than $12 million of his own money into the race.
+But he had trouble drawing some of the primary vote that went to U.S. Rep. Ralph Abraham, after harshly attacking Abraham in ads as he sought to reach the runoff.

+Rispone also avoided many traditional public events attended by Louisiana gubernatorial candidates and sidestepped questions about his plans when taking office.
+He promised tax cuts, without saying where he'd shrink spending, and he pledged a constitutional convention, without detailing what he wanted to rewrite.

 CLICK HERE TO GET THE FOX NEWS APP